loginom/loginom-help-en-omegat/data/interface/packages.md

 It enables to set the following parameters of the *Package*:

 * **Name** — the *Package* name is specified.
 Editing is possible only for the *Draft*.
-It will be corrected according to the file name and proper identifier.
+It will be set to the file name and correct identifier after saving.
 * **Version** enables to specify the *Package* version.
 Version `1.0.0` is used by default.
 * ![ ](..\images\icons\checkbox-states\checked_default.svg) **Use relative paths of the base package** must be enabled in the *Package* with base node, if this node has relative paths to files, or it is assumed to use paths in base nodes relative to this *Package*.
 This option is disabled by default.